jsphpndr/obscurejs/README.md

 To call a value in a pattern use `%X` wherein X represents a corresponding integer (i.e. `%1`, `%2`).

 ```html

 %1@%2

 ```

 ### Adding email addresses

-To add an email address, create a `<template>` tag with the following attributes:
+To add an email address, create a `<template>` tag with the following data-attributes:

 * `data-p1`
 * `data-p2`